BA English Literature and Politics

 Throughout your degree you will be thinking about the career choices that will enable you to thrive after graduation: we will help you put in place the skills and experience that you need to launch that career.
 In English Literature, our innovative placement scheme gives you the chance to undertake an academic placement in commerce, industry or the arts.
 You can also take a placement module on languages and literature in heritage, in education, and in the media.
 In politics, you can undertake a two-week placement as part of our module on British government and politics.
 This is an opportunity for you to gain first-hand experience of working with an MP, charity, pressure group, local councillor or media organisation.
 You can also carry out longer placements during summer vacations.

-In your second year, it may be possible for you to spend a term studying abroad at one of our partner institutions in the USA, Canada, Australia and countries across Europe.
+In your second year, it may be possible for you to spend a semester studying abroad at one of our partner institutions in the USA, Canada, Australia and countries across Europe.
 To find out more, follow this link.

 For more information, please visit the Department of English Literature website.